medusajs/medusa/docs/content/troubleshooting/missing-payment-providers.md

 npm install medusa-payment-stripe
 ```

-Though, to be able to also show them as part of your checkout flow, you need to add them to your regions.
+However, to also show them as part of your checkout flow you need to add them to your regions.

-In Medusa Admin go to Settings -> Regions and for each region scroll down to the Payment Provider input and choose the payment provider you want to use in that region:
+In the Medusa Admin go to Settings > Regions and for each region scroll down to the Payment Provider input and choose the payment provider you want to use in that region:

 ![Enable Payment Provider](https://i.imgur.com/FH5vgWh.png)